Symphony No. 2 (Mahler): V. Im Tempo des Scherzos

 Tonally, this first large part, the instrumental half of the movement, is organized in F minor.
 After the introduction, which recalls two keys from earlier movements, the first theme group is presented wholly in F minor, and the second theme group in the subdominant, B♭ minor.
 The restatement of the first theme group occurs in the dominant, C major.
 The development explores a number of keys, including the mediant, A♭ major, and the parallel major, F major.
 Unlike the first movement, the second theme is recapitulated as expected in the tonic key.
-The restatement of the introduction is thematically and tonally a transition to the second large part, moving from C♯ minor to the parallel D♭ major — the dominant of F♯ minor — in which the Great Summons is stated.
+The restatement of the introduction is thematically and tonally a transition to the second large part, moving from C♯ minor to the enharmonic parallel major, D♭ major — the enharmonic dominant of F♯ minor — in which the Great Summons is stated.
 The Epiphany comes in, played by the flute, in a high register, and featuring trumpets, that play offstage.
 The choral section begins in G♭ major.

 The chorus comes in quietly a little past the halfway point of the movement.

 The choral section is organized primarily by the text, using musical material from earlier in the movement.
 (The B♭ below the bass clef occurs four times in the choral bass part: three at the chorus' hushed entrance and again on the words "Hör' auf zu beben".
 It is the lowest vocal note in standard classical repertoire.
 Mahler instructs basses incapable of singing the note remain silent rather than sing the note an octave higher.)
 Each of the first two verses is followed by an instrumental interlude; the alto and soprano solos, "O Glaube", based on the recitative melody, precede the fourth verse, sung by the chorus; and the fifth verse is a duet for the two soloists.

 The opening two verses are presented in G♭ major, the solos and the fourth verse in B♭ minor (the key in which the recitative was originally stated), and the duet in A♭ major.
 The goal of the symphony, E♭ major, the relative major of the opening C minor, is achieved when the chorus picks up the words from the duet, "Mit Flügeln", although after eight measures the music gravitates to G major (but never cadences on it).

-E♭ suddenly reenters with the text "Sterben werd' ich um zu leben," and a proper cadence finally occurs on the downbeat of the final verse, with the entrance of the heretofore silent organ (marked volles Werk, full organ) and with the choir instructed to sing mit höchster Kraft (with highest power).
+E♭ suddenly reenters with the text "Sterben werd' ich um zu leben," and a perfect authentic cadence finally occurs on the downbeat of the final verse, with the entrance of the heretofore silent organ (marked volles Werk, full organ) and with the choir instructed to sing mit höchster Kraft (with highest power).
 The instrumental coda is in this ultimate key as well, and is accompanied by the tolling of deep bells.
 Mahler went so far as to purchase actual church bells for performances, finding all other means of achieving this sound unsatisfactory.
 Mahler wrote of this movement: "The increasing tension, working up to the final climax, is so tremendous that I don't know myself, now that it is over, how I ever came to write it."